Big price tag, or big waitlist: addicts face barriers no matter where they turn in Manitoba

 Addicts face wait times, other barriers in public system

 One residential program option in the public system is the Anchorage program run by the Salvation Army.
-If a client is on employment and income assistance, the program is free, otherwise the cost is $1,050 for 30 days.
+If a member is on employment and income assistance, the program is free, otherwise the cost is $1,050 for 30 days.

 The Anchorage program provides daily group counselling as well as one 30-minute counselling session each week.
 Because Anchorage is a Christian organization, the program also includes mandatory chapel and spiritual classes.
 Art therapy is offered once a week, music therapy twice a week, and an outdoor recreational activity is planned for every second Friday.